quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part79_Instrumental_Co.md

 - **Selection from Admissible Actions**: Successful actions were selected from the set of instinctual responses rather than considering every possible action or activity.

-In reinforcement learning algorithms, this is similar to specifying a set of admissible actions \(A(s)\) for each state \(s\).
+In reinforcement learning algorithms, this is similar to specifying a set of admissible actions $A(s)$ for each state $s$.
 This can radically simplify the learning process by limiting the search space and focusing on relevant actions.

 ??x
 ---